WesKwong/WesKwong.github.io/content/authors/xgwei/_index.md

     awarder: University of Science and Technology of China
 ---

 👋 Hi!
 I'm Xingguang Wei, a Ph.D. student in Information and Communication Engineering at the University of Science and Technology of China (USTC), advised by Prof. [Jifeng Dai](https://scholar.google.com/citations?user=SH_-B_AAAAAJ&hl=en) and Dr. [Hongjie Zhang](https://scholar.google.com/citations?hl=en&user=Zl_2sZYAAAAJ).
 I received my Bachelor's Degree in Computer Science and Technology from USTC in 2025.
-I'm also a core member of [InternVL](https://github.com/OpenGVLab/InternVL) team.
+I'm also a core member of [InternVL](https://github.com/OpenGVLab/InternVL) team in Shanghai AI Laboratory.
 My research focuses on large multimodal models, computer vision, and machine learning systems.